Tig3r98/Panilla/README.md

 ## Supported Platforms
 Currently Panilla supports:
-- Paper 1.20.6
-- Paper 1.21-1.21.1
-- Paper 1.21-3 (untested)
+- Paper 1.21.4 (untested)

-**This fork does NOT support Spigot**.
+**This fork does NOT support CraftBukkit/Spigot**.
 It supports Paper derivatives (Purpur, etc.) including Folia.

+## Commands
+panilla: Information about your Panilla instance (permission: panilla.command) panilla debug: Show debug information (permission: panilla.command.debug)

+## Permissions
+panilla.log.chat: View warning logs in chat if enabled in the config panilla.bypass: Bypass packet checks

 ## Compiling
 This fork uses Paperweight, so you won't need to compile Spigot or Paper beforehand.